shehroze321/shari-portfolio/README.md

 Users should have the ability to reach out to me, provided the contact information is correct.
 They should find the website easy to navigate and allow them to gain knowledge about me as a potential employee.
 They should be able to see my skills, previous work experience and competencies.
 I would also want them to access recent work/projects that I have been working on to showcase that I can code using different languages.

 To achieve this goal and to stand out amongst other developers, the online website will be more than a CV.
 As when the user is introduced to the site it should elicit a positive emotional response.
 This means finding the site intuitive, enjoyable and straightforward.
-Rather than telling prospective employers about CodeSonia's skills, CodeSonia bridges the knowledge gap by providing case examples of completed projects to showcase CodeSonia's skills.
+Rather than telling prospective employers about Muhammad Shehroze's skills, Muhammad Shehroze bridges the knowledge gap by providing case examples of completed projects to showcase Muhammad Shehroze's skills.

 As well as this, my goal is to use the portfolio website to build a personal brand.
 But, as I have no commercial experience, this is not an essential priority.
 As I evolve and gain industry experience, I will be able to showcase my personality.